Music for Games

 Use a Commercial Music Library

-If your role as a music supervisor involves using a lot of background music for games, it’s worth subscribing to a music library, rather than paying for individual tracks.
+If your role as a music supervisor involves using a lot of background music, it’s worth subscribing to a music library, rather than paying for individual tracks.
 As music supervisor, you’ll usually be required to ensure the music is fully licensed.

-At Audio Network, we’ve cut out the hassle of finding great music for games.
+At Audio Network, we’ve cut out the hassle of finding great music.
 Our catalogue offers a simple and affordable licensing process: tracks are cleared for global use and across multiple platforms, forever.

 Fancy a bit of fun?
 Check out Rob Landes’ evolution of games music, demonstrated on a violin and with a selection of brilliantly low-fi costumes, props and effects.
 The Tetris cardboard construction and Pokemon onesie are particular favourites.